parmisx/parmis.github.io/README.md

 ### Year 3
 #### Game Town ([here](https://www.doc.gold.ac.uk/usr/351/)) - December 2024
-Website for gamers to find games using API.
+A platform where gamers can find games in many different price ranges.
+It uses an API from (www.freetogame.com), which provides a large range of games in a big database that can be accessed and browsed freely.
+This API allows users to search for games with filters such as platform and game category to find specific games based on their interests.
 - Advanced level knowledge about working with data in web applications.
 - Topics include advanced data modelling and representation issues such as security, integrity and confidentiality.
-- Database implementation such as advanced querying in SQL and no-SQL databases.
+- Database implementation, such as advanced querying in SQL and no-SQL databases.
 - Programming client-server web applications with a focus on advanced topics such as REST APIs.
 - Engage with issues relating to the ethics of working with data.

 [![Game Town](img/gametown.png)](https://youtu.be/dQ27kgWKWXs?si=PV8N7wikCZBDePYB)

 #### Neural Style Transfer Generative AI - January 2025
+With Neural Style Transfer, the aim is to use neural models to transfer the art style of an image to the content of another image.
+- Constructing a programme which applies AI algorithms to creative domains.
+- Evaluating the benefits, drawbacks and possibilities of artificial intelligence concerning issues of ethics and fairness.
+- Be able to design, construct and train deep neural networks with Google's Tensorflow technology.
+- Understanding what kinds of problems can be solved.
+- Be able to deploy neural networks to produce new artefacts.

 [![Neural Style Transfer Generative AI](img/nstAI.png)](https://youtu.be/ht6_42KCTm0?si=hJtVy4jXz8sqNyDY)